 The clearest way to conceptualize the lack of high-level functionality of web design is through the understanding that a web designer's career is built by presenting the same information in a new way.
-There are other legal avenues to protect the design of a website, such as laws on contract issues or unfair competition, so perhaps the question should be whether it is worth worrying about intellectual property protection for web design.
+There are other legal avenues to protect the design of a website, such as laws on contract issues or unfair competition, so it is worth considering whether intellectual property protection for web design is necessary.
 For example, compare the before and after screenshots from the Harvard Law Review website, which Upstatement redesigned, below.
 The customer, who will own the site after it has been paid, is unlikely to fight to protect the design for several reasons.

 Designers have a vested interest in their creations, as they are part of their identity and something they have worked hard on.
 They also take pride in the reputation given to the finished design when they send it out into the public.
 Designers have relatively little interest beyond paying customers and the reputational attraction of future customers.
 For direct competitors, it is likely that a company established to sell counterfeit products will have to hire a web designer to create its online presence, and the notice served by the legitimate website, combined with the difficulty of synchronizing pre-existing competing content with a duplicate website, can deter designers from copying or make it more expensive for the counterfeiter to hire such a designer.